4d72526f626f74/Stand-Recovery/README.md

 Automatic install steps

 1. Download the script
-2. Copy Recovery.lua into %appdata%\Stand\Lua Scripts directory
+2. Run install.bat
-3. Script does the rest for you
+3. Script does the rest for you when you run it
 Discord: https://discord.gg/bx8WEZQa49